umbraco/UmbracoDocs/Reference/Templating/Modelsbuilder/configuration-v9.md

     * `SourceCodeManual`: Generate models in `~/umbraco/models` (but do not compile them) whenever the user clicks the "Generate models" button on the Models Builder dashboard in the Settings section.
     * `SourceCodeAuto`: Generate models in `~/umbraco/models` (but do not compile them) anytime a content type changes.

-* `Umbraco.CMS.ModelsBuilder.ModelsNamespace` (string, default is `Umbraco.Web.PublishedModels`) specifies the generated models' namespace.
+* `Umbraco.CMS.ModelsBuilder.ModelsNamespace` (string, default is `Umbraco.Web.Common.PublishedModels`) specifies the generated models' namespace.

 * `Umbraco.CMS.ModelsBuilder.FlagOutOfDateModels` (bool, default is `true`) indicates whether out-of-date models (i.e. after a content type or data type has been modified) should be flagged.